RussDev7/CoreKeepersWorkshop/README.md

 ![PlayerAbout](https://user-images.githubusercontent.com/33048298/190877329-170e2c23-2271-4de6-8d4a-e4fafa9f5b43.png)
 ![EditorAbout](https://user-images.githubusercontent.com/33048298/190877333-99fda451-1cfe-4962-941b-e8bb7d54a30d.PNG)

-## Explination on Item Variants
+## Explanation On Item Variants
-Varitants are mostly used curently for food items only.
+Variants are mostly used curently for food items only.
 In order to find a variant for an item, you first need to determine the base item ID.
-All items reguardless of variant all have a base id.
-There is not a unique id assosiated with each item variant, only the base ID.
-Refer to the formula bellow to understand how these are built.
+All items regardless of variant all have a base ID.
+There is not a unique ID assosiated with each item variant, only the base ID.
+Refer to the formula below to understand how these are built.

 Variant-ID: `xxxxyyyy`\
 `x` = ID of first ingredient\